 Without permission and without limitations

-Come back and sweeten my being with the essence of your aroma
+Come back, sweeten my being with the essence of your aroma

 Bring to life the dead butterflies and awaken those which are asleep